This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Getting a travel vaccine isn’t always cheap or convenient, but it’s important if you’re traveling to certain parts of the world.
-What do travel vaccines cost?
+Getting a travel vaccine isn’t always cheap or convenient, but it’s important (and sometimes mandatory!) if you’re traveling to certain parts of the world.
+How much do vaccines cost?
 Usually $50 or more, depending on the shot.

-I needed a typhoid vaccine for my trip to Nicaragua.
-Most primary care physicians don’t offer this, so I made an appointment with a travel medicine specialist.
+My first visit to a travel health clinic was to get a typhoid vaccine for my trip to Nicaragua.
 Despite how quick and easy it was, it wasn’t cheap.
 The office charged a mandatory $48 consultation fee along with separate fees for the actual travel vaccines.

 Important Read: The Travel Health Research You Should Do Before Every Trip

 Before you visit travel clinics, make sure you’re aware of some of the health considerations of your trip.
 Do some simple research ~3 months before your travel so you can:

 - collect information about your destinations and activities to tell your physician

 - schedule appointments far enough in advance that you get full protection

 - allow time for any vaccines that require multiple doses (e.g. Hepatitis B)

 Yellow Fever Vaccines Require the Most Planning

 Many countries REQUIRE you to get the yellow fever vaccine before travel.
 This is not just a strong recommendation for your benefit — they may actually deny entry if you don’t have the immunization!